 Appointed architects Christou Design Group have developed some preliminary designs to showcase how the area could best be used to see City Beach turned into a parkland and restaurant precinct complete with an iconic surf club building.
 Design maximises views and ensures low-rise buildings are secondary to the coastal landscape.

 These designs however aren't final and are subject to further studies and a community consultation phase.
-Tell us what you think of designs so far by submitting the online form (located beneath the artist's impressions).

 Now architects and specialists will begin to investigate and determine types of commercial facilities that could be built and variables such as possible size, variety and opening hours.